poldham/kenlitr/README.md

 Kenlit is in an early stage of development and the data should not be regarded as complete.
 For further information please see the known issues below.

-Kenlit is available as the Kenlitr package.
+Kenlit is available for R as the `kenlitr` package.
 Due to its size it is not on CRAN but can be installed from github.

 ```r
 devtools::install_github("poldham/kenlitr")